sksathe/ResearchSpikes/README.md

 3. Follow the [spike-template.md](templates/spike-template.md).
 4. Submit a **Pull Request** with your findings and outcomes.

+> 💬 If you’re new to TheoremLabs, but interested in working on our research Spikes or Submitting yours then send a note to: research@theoremlabs.io
-> 💬 If you’re new to TheoremLabs, start by opening a GitHub Issue titled “Intern Application: [Your Name]” and include your background + area of interest.
+> include your background + area of interest.

 ---